peturhelgi/gamelab/meetings.md

 [] change debug function (right now when pressing `P`) for the collisions (i.e. drawing a polygon, where the BBoxes are, ...)

-[] GameOver functionality (falling out of the level, including removal of Objects which drop out of the level )
+[] GameOver functionality (falling out of the level, including removal of Objects which drop out of the level, add fall damage )

 [] Add key to door